subcoin-project/subcoin/README.md

 ## Development Status

+Subcoin currently includes a tentative implementation for syncing as a Bitcoin full node, along with an early version of the fast sync feature.
+However, due to limitations, syncing to the tip of the Bitcoin network using fast sync is not feasible when the chain state becomes large.
+We are actively exploring solutions to address this limitation, which will be supported in future updates.

-Currently, Subcoin tentatively implements the feature of syncing as a Bitcoin full node.
-It is not yet capable of participating in the Bitcoin consensus as a miner node.
-Please note that Subcoin is not stable and is still under active development.
-Additional features and improvements are in the planning stages.
+It's important to note that Subcoin is still under active development and is not yet stable.
+It also does not yet support participation in Bitcoin consensus as a miner node.
+Additional features and improvements are planned for future releases.

 ## Run Tests